bwt/OpenPaperView/README.md

 The `tools/create_viewer_cb.py` script must be executed periodically.
 It scans the papers directory, adds the OCRed text from the Paperwork database and create an SQLite database.
+It would be nice to be able to integrate it into OpenPaper.work.
+If you have the required skills, please help with [this feature request](https://gitlab.gnome.org/World/OpenPaperwork/paperwork/-/issues/1062)

 The only dependency I remember is PyPDF2 1.x (Fedora package `python3-PyPDF2`)